aanunez/tortilla8/README.md

 ### Running on GNU/Linux, BSD variants

-Curses should ship with your python install, I have had no issues thus far.
+The Curses module ships with your python install, I have had no issues thus far.
+Some terminals will not correctly display some unicode characters, you can use either use the '-u' flag to disable unicode if that is the case.

 ### Running on Windows